ori-shem-tov/docs/docs/reference/teal/opcodes.md

 - LogicSigVersion >= 2
 - Mode: Application

 params: account index, state key.
 Return: value.
-The value is zero if the key does not exist.
+The value is zero (of type uint64) if the key does not exist.

 ## app_local_get_ex

 - Opcode: 0x63
 - Pops: *... stack*, {uint64 A}, {uint64 B}, {[]byte C}
 - Pushes: *... stack*, any, uint64
-- read from account specified by Txn.Accounts[A] from local state of the application B key C => {0 or 1 (top), value}
+- read from account specified by Txn.Accounts[A] from local state of the application B key C => \[*... stack*, value, 0 or 1\]
 - LogicSigVersion >= 2
 - Mode: Application

 params: account index, application id, state key.
 Return: did_exist flag (top of the stack, 1 if exist and 0 otherwise), value.
+The value is zero (of type uint64) if the key does not exist.

 ## app_global_get